andreivisan/arc2cracked/C/c_programming.md

 - long long int lli; // 8 bytes (-9,223,372,036,854,775,808 to 9,223,372,036,854,775,807)
 - unsigned long long int ulli; // 8 bytes (0 to 18,446,744,073,709,551,615)

+- defining a constant is done by using the const keyword

+    const float PI = 3.14;